40 Career Overall Rank

-This very prolific artist, who created work for more than 30 years has had no less than 291 works offered for sale since his first paintings appeared at auction in 1988.
+This very prolific artist, who created work for more than 30 years has over 300 works offered for sale since his first paintings appeared at auction in 1988.
 Yet his career average price is just $5,252 despite a respectable clearance rate of 59%.
 While 1998 was by far his best year at sale with 16 of 17 works sold including his record price, 2005 was also a good year with 17 of 19 painting selling.
 This however was the last time Billy Stockman’s fortunes were on the ascendant.
-Since then only 46 of the 95 works on offer have found buyers.
+Since then his clearance rate has been under 50%.
 Only 13 paintings in total have sold for more than $10,000 and it is his low average price that has prevented Billy Stockman from attaining a higher place in the annuls of Aboriginal art.